XiusTV/PFQuestie/README.md

 2. Use database browser to find quest starts
 3. Shift-click quest givers on map to mark as done
 4. Use `/db clean` to clear map when needed
+5. Focus quests in tracker to highlight objectives
+6. Enable party progress to see group members' advancement

 ### Contributing Quest Data